Dove Hunting Tips

-The primary dove shot in Cordoba is the Zenaida Auriculata (the golden eared dove).
-In Argentine, most people refer to it as the Paloma.
+The primary species of dove that is shot in Cordoba is the Zenaida Auriculata (the golden eared dove).
+In Argentina, most people refer to it as the “paloma”.

-The doves in Argentina are considered a plague by the Department of Agriculture, costing farmers more than $200 million in lost revenues each year.
+The doves in Argentina are considered a plague by the Department of Agriculture of Cordoba, costing local farmers many millions in lost revenues each year.
 Because of this status, Cordoba is a no-limit, high-volume shot setting.

 In 1987 there was an official study that estimated the dove population in Cordoba at 24 million.
 Today the population is well above 50 million, with just 20 million estimated on the Los Chanares property.
-It is estimated that 30 million doves must die per year in order to maintain equilibrium.
+It is estimated that 30 million doves must die per year in order to maintain the balance in nature.

-Doves can reproduce up to seven times per year and have two eggs per nest.
+Doves can reproduce up to seven times per year and have up to three eggs per nest.
 The expected lifespan of a dove is five years.
 This figure is typically cut short due to a lack of food source.

-It typically takes 45 days for young doves (pichones) to start flying.
+It typically takes 45 days for young doves (pichones, in Spanish) to start flying.
 After about 20 weeks the young doves enter the Cordoba “dove factory” and begin reproducing.

 More tips for great dove hunting in Argentina